-To operationalize this, we follow the approach initially proposed for legged robots~\cite{kumar2021rma}.
-However, while this work performs online adaptation to terrains, we use their approach to adapt to a diverse set of quadcopter bodies and perturbations.
+To realize this, we follow an approach initially proposed for legged robots~\cite{kumar2021rma}.
+However, while that work performs online adaptation to terrains, we use their approach to adapt to a diverse set of quadcopters and perturbations.
 Specifically, we estimate a latent representation of the quadcopter's body from a history of sensor observations and actions, which conditions the behaviour of the controller.
-The space of quadcopter properties in which we train is extremely diverse (Table~\ref{tab:randomization}).
-This diversity enables adaptation to sudden changes in environment conditions, e.g., a payload, for which it was not explicitly trained.
+The diversity of training parameters (Table~\ref{tab:randomization}) enables adaptation to sudden changes in environment conditions, e.g., a swing payload, for which it was not explicitly trained.
 Our approach frees drone designers from the estimation and tuning process required any time something changes, or the risk that parameter changes unwittingly cause the control behaviour to significantly change, potentially endangering the system.
-Furthermore, it naturally lends itself for use in off-the-shelf autopilot systems, allowing users who might otherwise lack the modelling abilities to control a custom vehicle, simply by plugging in the autopilot and not requiring any parameter tuning.
+Furthermore, it naturally lends itself for use in off-the-shelf autopilot systems, allowing users who might otherwise lack the modelling abilities to control a custom vehicle, simply by plugging in the autopilot.

 Our approach is related to existing methods in adaptive control.
 However, our work shifts the meaning of adaptation to a different paradigm.
 While adaptive control is generally concerned with estimating and counteracting disparities between observations and a \emph{reference} model, our approach does not have this notion.
 This key difference enables adaptation to a much wider range of dynamics and disturbances.
 In addition, it waives the engineering and tuning required by prior work when modifying the vehicle.
-Meta-learning is also related to the context of our problem in providing fast online adaptation.
-Although they have been demonstrated on real quadcopters with impressive results on disturbance rejection~\cite{belkhale2021model,neuralfly}, they require real world learning samples to adapt.
-When adapting to a much wider scale in our problem setting, this approach could be potentially dangerous for a dynamic system like a quadcopter, since failure to adapt quickly leads to catastrophic failure (a crash).
-The closest related to our work are industrial systems like Beta-Flight~\cite{BetaFlight} and PX4~\cite{PX4}.
+The closest related to our work are flight controllers in industrial systems like Beta-Flight~\cite{BetaFlight} and PX4~\cite{PX4}.
 While they work well across a variety of vehicles, they still require significant in-flight tuning for each robot type and are generally tailored to human pilots.